 The Preliminary Options Selection Report, Environmental Constraints Report, Frequently Asked Questions (FAQs), information leaflet, project consultation roadmap and public consultation drawings were all made available to view and download.
-From the launch of the public consultation on 6 November 2024 up to 6 December 2024 the webpage has been viewed 5,368 times.
+From the launch of the public consultation on 6 November 2024 up to 6 December 2024 the webpage had been viewed 5,368 times.
 The image below shows a screenshot of the ECRIPP project webpage.
 The website was also translated to Irish.

-2.2.5 Frequently Asked Questions
+2.2.5 FAQs